-- Bradenton and Venice Campus: located in the Nursing Learning Lab - Lakewood Ranch Campus: located in the Learning Commons.
+- Bradenton and Venice Campus: located in the Nursing Learning Lab, - Lakewood Ranch Campus: located in the Learning Commons, and - In program specific designated areas

 The Health Professions Media Laboratory and Learning Commons provide access to computers and printers for health profession students.
 Hours are posted each semester.